 The Quality Survival Standards includes two certifications: QSS and QSS+, each with a core set of nutrition and survival specifications*

 QSS-certified foods have at minimum 1,800 quality calories per person, per day (often more).
-And because calories from foods like sugary drinks have little nutritional value, QSS only measures calories from complete foods that contain complex carbohydrates.
+And because calories from foods like sugary drinks have little nutritional value, they are not included in QSS calorie counts.

 Standard 2: 40g PROTEIN PER DAY